 - 1 ½ cups freshly grated provolone cheese

 - Freshly ground black pepper

-- ½ tsp crushed red pepper flakes (optional for heat)
+- ½ teaspoon crushed red pepper flakes optional for heat

-- 1 tbsp freshly chopped parsley to garnish
+- 1 tablespoon freshly chopped parsley to garnish

 - In a small bowl whisk together steak marinade: ¼ cup olive oil, 3 tbsp, Worcestershire sauce, chili powder, paprika, garlic powder, dried oregano, ¼ tsp kosher salt, ¼ tsp black pepper.
 Place thinly sliced rib-eye in a bag or container, pour the marinade over the top, mix to coat, and place in refrigerator to marinate for 4 hours.